ee292d/labs/lab0/README.md

 # Lab 0: Set Up Your Raspberry Pi

-This tutorial shows how to set up your laptop and Raspberry Pi 5 board to run future machine learning labs in EE292D.
+This tutorial shows how to set up your laptop and Raspberry Pi 5 board to run machine learning labs in EE292D.

  * [Hardware](#hardware)
  * [Flash an SD Card](#flash-an-sd-card)